Allahu Akbar Orlando — Analysis of the Absurd

 Welcome back to reality.

-Update: The FBI has concluded that the Orlando assailant Omar Mateen was not motivated by hatred for homosexuals..
+Update: The FBI has concluded that the Orlando assailant Omar Mateen was *not* motivated by hatred for homosexuals, which is a curious finding given that Islamists preach death to all homosexuals..

 Pro Deo et Constitutione — Libertas aut Mors